jessepav/lacygoill-wiki-backup/vim/mapping.md

 MWE:

-    $ vim -Nu NONE +'nno cd :exe "norm! :call feedkeys(\"aaa\",\"t\")\r"<cr>'

-Press `cd`: nothing is inserted in the buffer.
+    $ vim -Nu NONE +'nno cd :exe "norm! :call feedkeys(\"aaa\",\"t\")\r"<cr>' " press 'cd': nothing is inserted in the buffer~

-    $ vim -Nu NONE +'nno cd :exe "norm! :call feedkeys(\"aaa\")\r"<cr>'

-Press `cd`: 'aa' is inserted in the buffer.
+    $ vim -Nu NONE +'nno cd :exe "norm! :call feedkeys(\"aaa\")\r"<cr>' " press 'cd': 'aa' is inserted in the buffer~

-This is a  contrived example, but the  issue can be encountered in  a real usage scenario.
-For example, atm, we have these mappings and function:
+This is  a contrived example, but  the issue can  be encountered in a  real life scenario.
+For example, in the past, we had these mappings:

     " ~/.vim/plugged/vim-help/after/ftplugin/help.vim
     nno <buffer><nowait><silent> q :<c-u>norm 1<space>q<cr>